shenkeYT/blooket-hack/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen and what did actually happen

 **Screenshots**
 If applicable, add screenshots to help explain your problem.